Who should play Samus in a “Metroid” film?

 Her “Oakland booty in the back” would fill out the Zero Suit quite nicely, though.

-So what do you think?
 Who do you want to see play Samus Aran?
 Should a movie based on Nintendo’s Metroid be made at all?
 Go ahead and shred us freely in the comments!